 Candidates will also be asked about their academics, childhood, experiences and internships (if available).
 The personality and habits of the candidates are especially stressed during these rounds as well as their skills being rigorously tested again and again.

-Candidates should prepare themselves by practising technical questions, mock interviews and spoken English as well.
+Candidates should prepare themselves by practicing technical questions, mock interviews and spoken English as well.
 Interviewees are expected to have good communication skills, so interested candidates should brush up on their English and grammar as well.

-Candidates should also practise being articulate and impactful by going through many mock interviews and questions.
+Candidates should also practice being articulate and impactful by going through many mock interviews and questions.
 As for the bar-raiser round, candidates are simply advised to be confident and ensure they promote their image of a capable, loyal and humble future employee.